clirdlf/ndsa.org/meetings.md

 All 2018 DLF Forum affiliated events (including Digital Preservation 2018) cancellations and requests for refunds must be made in writing.
 Please email your request to forum@diglib.org.
 A full refund minus a $25 service fee is available until September 21.
 No refunds will be available starting October 1.

+### Program
+The planning committee is excited to share the [program for Digital Preservation 2018](https://dlfforum2018.sched.com/)!
+To view the conference's offerings, please scroll down to Wednesday and Thursday.

 ### Reservations

 Guests can make reservations online at the M Resort as part of our conference room block by using this [reservations web link](https://reservations.travelclick.com/99803?groupID=2002914#/guestsandrooms).
 Alternatively, a reservation can be made calling the M Resort’s toll-free reservations line at (877) 673-7678 and mentioning the group code SDLF18.
 The base room rate is $170 per room per night during the DLF Forum and affiliated events (before taxes and incidentals).